An update on COVID-19: 'Plan-B Lite'

 As well as working closely with your accountant, you should implement a robust documented process as a priority, if you have not done so already.

-For more information on the legal ramifications of the 2020 changes to IR35 legislation, please contact us on 01332 226 149 or complete the form below.
+For more information and support on the 2020 changes to IR35 legislation, please contact us on 01332 226 149 or complete the form below.

 Scroll to next section